 You’ll need a huge piece of paper as big as your child.
 Get them to lie down and draw around their outline.
 Then they can paint and decorate themselves!
 If you don’t have long paper you can do draw around your hand outlines and paint and decorate your hands with rings and bracelets.

-These paper folded bracelets from picklebums are fun to make and are also a good way to upcycle old artwork.
+These paper folded bracelets from picklebums are fun to make and are also a good way to upcycle old artwork (if your child will let you!).

 #26.
 Draw Your Town